jameskn30/project4-qa-app/chatapi/README.md

 - Setup sentry for logging, monitor, performance reports
 - Setup pytest basic, unittest, integration test, loads test
 - Add a buffer to messages. will need to handle this when there are 10k people sending messages to the server that same time -> every new message, system scans all users in room, send message to each websocket,Having a buffer, collect messages and will send many messages to each user for every scan,
+- Include LLM functionality in chatapi for now.
+Keep it simple for MVP

 # DONE
 - Setup fastapi project [OK]